NielsMittelstaedt/ASM-Analyser/README.rst

 ASM-Analyser is a tool for dynamic program analysis written in Python 3.9.
 On older versions than Python 3.6, the tool is not guaranteed to run.
 Currently it is based on ARMv7-A assembly.
 The tool can be used to evaluate the number of executed  instructions.
 In addition, different branch prediction strategies can be simulated.

 Currently it is possible to directly provide an ARMv7-A or ARMv7-A compatible assembly file as input or to use a GCC crosscompiler to compile a C program to ARM assembly.
-The cross-compiler (``arm-linux-gnueabi-gcc``) used in this project can be installed `this <https://www.acmesystems.it/arm9_toolchain>`_ way.
-The corresponding documentation can be found `here <https://gcc.gnu.org/onlinedocs/gcc/ARM-Options.html>`_.
+The cross-compiler (``arm-linux-gnueabi-gcc``) used in this project can be installed `this way <https://www.acmesystems.it/arm9_toolchain>`__.
+The corresponding documentation can be found `here <https://gcc.gnu.org/onlinedocs/gcc/ARM-Options.html>`__.

 Usage
 -----